HenrikHummelgren/vaadin-yarn-shop-demo/README.md

 This Vaadin application is based on the Spring Boot and Vaadin tutorial application source code found here:
 [CRM Tutorial](https://github.com/vaadin-learning-center/crm-tutorial)

+The Vaadin version used is 14.
 Apart from standard Vaadin components used there is also a color picker component that has been included.
 This is based on this project:
 [Color Picker Field for Flow](https://vaadin.com/directory/component/color-picker-field-for-flow)

 The GUI has been extended with more functionality and with a connection to a MySql database.